stronnag/bbl2kml/README.md

 * ws - Websocket (vice TCP socket), ensure the websocket port is also specificed
 * wss - Encrypted websocket, ensure the TLS websocket port is also specificed.
 TLS validation is performed using the operating system.
 * mqtts,ssl - Secure (TLS) TCP connection.
 Ensure the TLS port is specified.
 TLS validation is performed using the operating system, unless `?cafile=file` is specified.
-* mqtt (or anyother scheme) - TCP connection.
+* mqtt (or any-other scheme) - TCP connection.
 If `?cafile=file` is specified, then that is used for TLS validation (and the TLS port should be specified).

 Example:
 ```